astronomer/airflow-guides/guides/hubspot-to-redshift.md

 *NOTE:* Only endpoints with the appropriate scope will be included in this dag.

-The associated scope to the varius endpoints can be found in the "scope" field within the endpoints array below.
+The associated scope to the various endpoints can be found in the "scope" field within the endpoints array below.
 The scope available to a given token can be found by passing the associated token to: https://api.hubapi.com/oauth/v1/access-tokens/{OAUTH_TOKEN}

 *NOTE:* The contacts table and associated subtables are built based on an incrementing contact id that is stored as an Airflow Variable with the naming convention "INCREMENTAL_KEY__{DAG_ID}_{TASK_ID}_vidOffset" at the end of each run and then pulled on the next to be used as an offset.
 As such, while accessing the Contacts endpoint, "max_active_runs" should be set to 1 to avoid pulling the same incremental key offset and therefore pulling the same data twice.